rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     > -d "tract = 4431 AND patch = 17 AND visit in (919515,924057,924085,924086,929477,930353) AND skymap = 'DC2'"
     lsst.ctrl.mpexec.cmdLineFwk INFO: QuantumGraph contains 7 quanta for 2 tasks, graph ID: '1682993535.1936796-972'

-There is only one printed line of output, which tells us that there are 7 ``quanta`` for 2 ``Tasks``, both of which make sense and match with what was found in tutorial notebook 9a.
+There is only one printed line of output, which tells us that there are 7 ``quanta`` for 2 ``Tasks``, both of which make sense and match with what was found in `tutorial notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_.

 3.2 What are the ``quanta``?